Frequently Asked Questions

 Do I have to change doctors?

-PACE has its own physicians that are part of our network, and you must use PACE network providers for all services.
-However, Northland PACE participants enjoy personal relationships with our doctors and nurses and in fact, notice that they have more access to health-care providers than they did before enrolling in the program.
-We help make the transition easy.
-Please note that in Bismarck we are affiliated with the Primecare Network Central Region, including CHI St Alexius Health.
-In Dickinson, we are affiliated with Benedictine Health System, CHI St. Alexius Health, and Sanford Clinic.
-In Minot, we are affiliated with CHI St. Alexius Clinic and Trinity Health.
+Northland PACE has its own physicians that are part of our network.
+Participants receive all healthcare from Northland PACE, except emergency services.
+Northland PACE participants enjoy personal relationships with our doctors and nurses and, in fact, notice that they have more access to healthcare providers than they did before enrolling in the program.
+We help make the transition easy!

 What happens if I need to see a specialist?

-If you need to see a specialist, such as a cardiologist or pulmonologist, we will make the arrangements with network providers and may even be able to help with transportation.
+If you need to see a specialist, such as a cardiologist or pulmonologist, we will make the arrangements with network providers and even help with transportation.